-Social Media and Social Isolation:
+Social Media and Social Isolation

 Spoiler: I’m not a big social media fan.
-And I’m going to encourage you to stop looking for social connection on social media.
+And I’m going to encourage you to stop looking for a social connection on social media.
 In fact, I think our adherence and addiction to social media increases our sense of social isolation, leading to part of the connection between social isolation and mental health.

 We may get that quick rush of energy getting a “like” on a post of ours, but that quick shot of dopamine that comes to us isn’t followed up by a real, connected relationship.
 It’s like our brain is telling us we are building a community of people, but then when our emotions catch up, we don’t find meaningful connections.
-Instead we feel lonely.
+Instead, we feel lonely.
 That dissonance can be quite painful.

-Cavemen didn’t have ways to get superficial virtual validation–their shots of social dopamine were a result by meaningful, in-person connections.
+Cavemen didn’t have ways to get superficial virtual validation–their shots of social dopamine were a result of meaningful, in-person connections.
 So our neuropathways tell us that virtual validation equals connectedness.
 Unfortunately, our brain doesn’t have a way to distinguish the difference between the two.
 So the conundrum begins.

-Health Effects of Social Isolation:
+Health Effects of Social Isolation